 Four skills to keep long distance relationships thriving…

-1. Let the time you have together be whatever it shapes up to be.
+Let the time you have together be whatever it shapes up to be.

-However, when there are hundreds of miles between you, it is much easier when you adjust your expectations and realize that holidays, birthdays, and special days can be celebrated on whatever day that you can be together.
+However, when there are hundreds of miles between you, long distance relationships can thrive if you adjust your expectations and realize that holidays or birthdays can be celebrated on whatever day that you can be together.
 Birthdays might fall during finals week, or when your boss needs you for a presentation.

-3. Don’t compare yourself to others.
+Don’t compare yourself to others.

 Or perhaps your neighbor has all of his siblings and their children over every Friday for a huge family gathering, while your siblings are scattered around the world and you haven’t all been together in over a decade.

-It’s difficult to not compare our situation to others, to mourn what we don’t have in the face of others having it.
+It’s difficult to not compare your situation to others, to mourn what you don’t have in the face of others having it.
 Social media can make this even harder to ignore.
 But as the old saying goes, comparison is the thief of joy.
-And the best thing to do is avoid the bitterness that comparison brings, and to simply make the best of what we have.
-Focus on what the good in your relationship.
-You never know who is looking at your situation and wishing their life looked more like yours.
+And the best thing to do is avoid the bitterness is make peace with what you have — and what is possible.

-4. Make sure you don’t let too much time go by without some form of contact.
+Make sure you don’t let too much time go by without some form of contact.

 You can hear more about relationships and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
 Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!